Rangers vs. Twins Player Props Betting Odds

-Carlos Correa and Marcus Semien are two of the top players with prop bets available when the Minnesota Twins and the Texas Rangers meet at Target Field on Saturday (beginning at 7:15 PM ET).
+Player prop bet options for Marcus Semien, Carlos Correa and others are listed when the Texas Rangers visit the Minnesota Twins at Target Field on Sunday (at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!